Jay-Idrees/Upenn-Cybersecurity-Linux-User-Control/Readme.md

 ## Giving existing user access to a new command

-- sudoers file can be edited by typing `visudo` in the terminal - This command is like the nano editor for sudoers file - just the visudo is sufficient- no need to add sudoers or file name
+- `sudoers` file can be edited by typing `visudo` in the terminal - This command is like the nano editor for sudoers file - just the visudo is sufficient- no need to add sudoers or file name

+- `sudo -lU usename` for listing commands to which the user has access to.
+Or just type `sudo -l` to list for the current user

 - open the sudoers file and paste something like below `john  ALL=(ALL:ALL) /usr/bin/apt` This gives John access to the apt command